12ff806/12ff806.github.io/_posts/2017-07-10-install-archlinux.md

 the last field determines the order in which partitions are checked at start up: use 1 for the (non-Btrfs) root partition, which should be checked first; 2 for all other partitions you want checked at start up; and 0 means 'do not check'.
 All Btrfs partitions should have 0 for this field. normally, you will also want your swap partition to have 0.

-change root into the new system
+Change root into the new system
 -------------------------------

 ```sh
 # arch-chroot /mnt
 ```

-configure the system
+Configure the system
 --------------------

 set the hostname: